 Spectrum was founded in 2014 to address the challenges of antimicrobial stewardship in large healthcare organisations.
-A product originally designed specifically for antimicrobial stewardship, Spectrum has become an indispensible tool of healthcare professionals dealing with all forms of knowledge translation around the treatment of infectious disease.
+A product originally designed specifically for antimicrobial stewardship, Spectrum has become an indispensable tool of healthcare professionals dealing with all forms of knowledge translation around the treatment of infectious disease.

 We focus on providing an exceptional user experience that makes the work of healthcare providers on the frontlines more efficient and effective.
 This dedication has made Spectrum the highest-rated mobile app for infectious diseases.